-NEXT Financial Group, Inc. ("NEXT") is a fullservice independent broker-dealer with a home office in Houston, Texas, servicing over 500 independent financial advisors throughout the country.
-NEXT is registered, licensed, and/or qualified to transact business pursuant to the laws, statutes, rules and regulations of the SEC, FINRA, the Municipal Securities Rulemaking Board, and all 50 states and the District of Columbia.
+NEXT Financial Group, Inc. ("NEXT") is a full- service independent broker-dealer and registered investment adviser with a home office in Houston, Texas, servicing over 500 independent financial advisors throughout the country.
+NEXT is registered, licensed, and/or qualified to transact business pursuant to the laws, statutes, rules and regulations of the SEC, FINRA, the MSRB, and all 50 states and the District of Columbia.